 Barbiturates and Benzodiazepines are prescription CNS depressants that slow down brain activity.
 Many people use them as recreational drugs.
 Continued use of CNS depressants comes with the risk of addiction and can have serious repercussions, including muscle weakness, slurred speech, reduced heart rate, cognitive dissonance, confusion, and dizziness.
 Examples of barbiturates include Phenobarbital and secobarbital (Seconal).
 Benzodiazepines examples include diazepam(Valium), asprazolam(Xanax), and Lorazepam(Ativam)

 Cannabis is a common substance of abuse.
-Like other controlled substances, long-term use of cannabis can lead to a disorder known as 'marijuana use disorder' in which a person suffers from withdrawal symptoms after quitting.
-The 'Diagnostic and Statistical Manual of Mental Disorders' (DSM-5) used by physicians and psychiatrists to treat mental disorders defines marijuana use disorder as a condition that results from dependence and abuse of cannabis.
+Like other controlled substances, long-term use of cannabis can lead to a disorder known as 'MMJ use disorder' in which a person suffers from withdrawal symptoms after quitting.
+The 'Diagnostic and Statistical Manual of Mental Disorders' (DSM-5) used by physicians and psychiatrists to treat mental disorders defines MMJ use disorder as a condition that results from dependence and abuse of cannabis.

 While not everyone who uses cannabis develops an addiction, continued use may lead to conditions and behaviors that may debilitate the body from functioning optimally.
 Some of the long-term effects of cannabis use include anxiety, insomnia, loss of appetite, aggression, decreased pulse rate, and memory loss.

 Making peace with addiction

 Drug addiction is a serious menace that affects individuals and society at multiple levels.
 In the United States alone, the war on drugs that began in the 1970s has cost nearly 1 trillion dollars.
 Yet, there seems no sign of end in sight, with drug addiction and overdose being the leading cause of injury-related death in the United States.